lens-protocol/core/TestsList.md

-[X] Testwallet should fail to comment with sig with signature deadline mismatch [X] Testwallet should fail to comment with sig with invalid deadline [X] Testwallet should fail to comment with sig with invalid nonce
-// TODO: Do we really need these?
-[?]
-Testwallet should fail to comment with sig with unwhitelisted collect module [?]
-TestWallet should fail to comment with sig with unwhitelisted reference module [?]
-TestWallet should fail to comment with sig on a publication that does not exist [?]
-TestWallet should fail to comment with sig on the comment they are creating (commentCeption) [X] TestWallet should sign attempt to comment with sig, cancel via empty permitForAll, then fail to comment with sig (67ms) Scenarios
+[X] Testwallet should fail to comment with sig with signature deadline mismatch [X] Testwallet should fail to comment with sig with invalid deadline [X] Testwallet should fail to comment with sig with invalid nonce [X] Testwallet should fail to comment with sig with unwhitelisted collect module [X] TestWallet should fail to comment with sig with unwhitelisted reference module [X] TestWallet should fail to comment with sig on a publication that does not exist [X] TestWallet should fail to comment with sig on the comment they are creating (commentCeption) [X] TestWallet should sign attempt to comment with sig, cancel via empty permitForAll, then fail to comment with sig (67ms) Scenarios
 [X] TestWallet should comment with sig, fetched comment data should be accurate (123ms)